jonathaneunice/intspan/README.rst

 implication is that, regardless of the order in which items are added, an ``intspan`` will always be rendered in the most compact, organized form possible.

 The main draw is having a convenient way to specify, manage, and see output in terms of ranges--for example, rows to process in a spreadsheet.
-It can also help you quickly identify or report which items were *not* successfully processed in a large dataset.

-The main draw is having a convenient way to specify, manage, and see output in terms of ranges--for example, rows to process in a spreadsheet.
 It can also help